HitG010/DeepTrace/README.md

 Just like C2PA (Coalition for Content Provenance and Authenticity) technology embeds provenance data directly into content files to verify their origin and history, the Metadata-Embedded Blockchain in DeepTrace works similarly.
 It integrates blockchain verification details directly into the video’s metadata.
 This means that every time a video is created or modified, the authenticity and historical record of that content are securely embedded within the video itself.
 This embedded information, much like C2PA’s provenance data, allows anyone to easily trace and verify the video's integrity at any point in time, ensuring that the content is trustworthy and its origins are transparent.

+### Ensemble Learning:

+We are utilizing advanced AI/ML techniques, including technologies like ensemble learning and federated learning, to deliver robust results.
+Ensemble learning involves combining multiple AI models into a single model in a way that considers both bias and variance.
+We achieve this by aggregating the weights of all the models before the MLP/Segmentation Head, followed by adding downsampling layers.

 ### <u>Real-Time Detection:</u>

 Offers rapid analysis capabilities, allowing for immediate identification of potential deepfakes across various platforms and media channels, providing timely interventions.